thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ### (Optional) Set a custom calendar as the default calendar for your cluster

-To set your custom calendar as the default calendar for your cluster, contact ThoughtSpot Support (See https://docs.thoughtspot.com/latest/admin/misc/contact.html).
+To set your custom calendar as the default calendar for your cluster, contact [ThoughtSpot Support]({{ site.baseurl }}/end-user/help-center/contact.html).

 ## Setting a worksheet, table or view to use your custom calendar